armory/documentation/_spinnaker/configure_ingress.md

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

+## Create an HTTP Ingress

+Note:  These instructions are specifically for setting up a load balancer to serve Spinnaker installed on AWS EKS; if you've installed Spinnaker on a different cloud provider, they may not apply.

 ### Install the alb-ingress-controller.

 This tutorial takes advantage of the `aws-alb-ingress-controller` project,